 How to Talk to Children about Money

 In many families, talking about money can be uncomfortable, and in some cases, almost taboo.
 When children request something that costs more than the family is comfortable spending, children of different ages react differently.
 Young children may not have an understanding of the item's cost relative to the family's finances.
-And a teenager's "need" may be viewed as an "extravagance" by the parents.
+And a teenager's "need" may be viewed as an "extravagance" by a parent.
 These simple ideas can help foster two-way conversations between parents and children, as well as a basic understanding about the value of money.

 Developing Good Financial Habits in Young Children